ElliotHardyCS/CyberSecurityPortfolio/README.md

 Currently, I work as a Server at Miller and Carter, where I’ve developed skills in teamwork, communication, and customer service.
 Previously, I was employed as a Theatre Technician, responsible for the lighting production of various shows, which honed my ability to perform under pressure.

-In addition to my studies, I Volunteered as a Student Teacher at a local dance school, where I ensured the safety and performance of younger dancers.
-I am also pursuing my RAD Grade 7, and have recently completed my RAD Repetoire qualification in ballet.
+In addition to my studies I am pursuing my RAD Grade 7 ballet qualifcation and my RAD Repetoire level 3 qualification, and have recently completed my RAD Repetoire level 2 qualification and RAD Grade 6 qualification in ballet.

----

-## Acknowledgements:
-I would like to thank the University of Birmingham for providing a strong foundation in computer science and cybersecurity.
-Additionally, platforms like Hack The Box and ImmersiveLabs have been instrumental in gaining hands-on experience and honing my technical skills.

 ---